francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 ```
 % pyenv virtualenvwrapper
 ```
-The first time Virtualenvwrapper runs for each Python version, it will need to pull down a few pip packages.
+The first time Virtualenvwrapper runs for each Python version, it will need to download a few pip packages.

 In order to have access to the Virtualenvwrapper commands you will need to run this for each shell session.
 Add the line `pyenv virtualenvwrapper` to your `~/.zshrc`.